Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Introduction

 \subsection{The Need for Goal-Driven Query Answering}

-When terminating chase is used to answer queries, the universal model can be computed once and subsequently used to answer any conjunctive query, which is clearly beneficial in many use cases.
-However, query answers in practice often rely only on a relatively small portion of the universal model, and moreover universal models sometimes cannot be computed due to their size.
-Hence, if the query workload is known in advance, computing the chase in full can be inefficient in the sense that many inferences made by the chase algorithm do not contribute to the query answers.
-This problem is exacerbated if the data changes frequently, so the universal model needs to be recomputed after each change.
-When dependencies do not contain existential quantifiers (and are thus equivalent to Datalog possible extended with equality), this inefficiency can be mitigated by using an \emph{incremental maintenance} algorithm that can efficiently update the universal model \cite{DBLP:conf/sigmod/LuMSS95, mnph19maintenance-revisited, mnph15incremental-BF-sameAs}; however, to the best of our knowledge, no such algorithm is known for general first- and second-order dependencies with equalities.
+A universal model can be used to answer an arbitrary query.
+The cost of computing the chase in a preprocessing step is thus often amortised over time in applications where the data changes infrequently or the query workload is unknown in advance.
+However, answers to a particular query often rely only on a relatively small portion of the universal model.
+Thus, if the query workload is known in advance, computing the chase in full can be inefficient as many inferences made by the algorithm may be irrelevant to the query answers.
+This problem is exacerbated if the data changes frequently, so the universal model needs to be frequently recomputed.
+When dependencies do not contain existential quantifiers (and are thus equivalent to Datalog rules possibly extended with the equality predicate), recomputing the chase in full after each change can be mitigated by using an \emph{incremental maintenance} algorithm \cite{DBLP:conf/sigmod/LuMSS95, mnph19maintenance-revisited, mnph15incremental-BF-sameAs}; however, to the best of our knowledge, no such algorithm is known for first- and second-order dependencies with equalities.